Dark sector searches with high-intensity positron beams in the CERN North Area: Standard model physics

 where $\sigma^V_0$ is the cross section on a single nucleon $\sim 1\mu$b, and $f^V_{nucl}$ is an order 1 correction factor.
 If any of these mesons decay invisibly, it will produce a missing energy/momentum signal detectable by NA64 or LDMX~\cite{Schuster:2021mlr}.
 This allows us to translate missing energy/momentum limits into constraints on $BR(\rho,\omega,\phi,J/\psi)\to$Invisible.

-In Tab. \ref{tab:Mesonyields}, we updated the NA64 meson yields based on Ref.~\cite{NA64:2023wbi} and estimated those for NA62e+ in thick target mode by scaling the NA64 values (see Table II in~\cite{Schuster:2021mlr}).
+In Tab.~\ref{tab:Mesonyields}, we updated the NA64 meson yields based on Ref.~\cite{NA64:2023wbi} and estimated those for NA62e+ in thick target mode by scaling the NA64 values (see Table II in~\cite{Schuster:2021mlr}).
 The meson yields exceed $10^8$, except for $J/\Psi$.
-A null result in the missing energy experiment would translate into $\sim 10^{-8}$ limits on meson invisible decays, which is more than 1000 times stronger than current bounds (see Table 1 in Ref.~\cite{Schuster:2021mlr}).
+A null result in the missing energy experiment would translate into $\sim 10^{-8}$ limits on meson invisible decays, which is more than 1000 times stronger than current bounds (see Table I in Ref.~\cite{Schuster:2021mlr}).

-In the thin target mode, $\approx$15\% of this yield is produced by the 500$\mu$m W target resulting in $\approx 4\times 10^7$ mesons, still producing very stringent bounds.
-In addition, in thin target mode the energy of the photon that produced the meson can be derived measuring the momentum of the recoil positron.
-Tagging the mesons by their decay products and invariant mass, a measurement of the photo-production cross section as a function of the photon energy can be derived with high precision.
+In thin target mode, $\approx$15\% of the mesons yield in Tab.~\ref{tab:Mesonyields} is produced by the 500$\mu$m W target resulting in $\approx 4\times 10^7$ mesons/y, which will constitute one of the largest sample of $\rho$ and $\Omega$ meson ever obtained by photo production experiments.
+In addition to the invisible decay limits, in thin target mode the energy of the photon that produced the meson can be derived measuring the momentum of the recoil positron.
+Tagging the mesons by their decay products and invariant mass, a measurement of the photoproduction cross section as a function of the photon energy can be derived with high precision.
 Future proton beam dumps such as SHiP will benefit a lot from this kind of measurements since, in their case, meson decays are an important source of DM.
 Typically, proton beam dump Monte Carlo simulations are tuned to match data but they just reach $\sim$25\% level agreement~\cite{Dobrich:2019dxc}.
+Finally, by taking advantage of the NA62 detector apparatus, most of the decays of the $\rho$ and $\Omega$ mesons to leptons and pions, could be measured with higher precision than currently reported in the PDG review\cite{ParticleDataGroup:2024cfk}.